euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 ------------------------------

-The azimuthal integration, like histograms, are scatter operation hence require the support of atomic operations.
+The azimuthal integration, like histograms, are scatter operation hence require the support of atomic operations (in our case of double precision floats).
 As Cython does not (yet) support atomic operation, enabling OpenMP parallelization results in a module, while functional, giving wrong results (we measured 2% errors on 8 cores)